roybarak80/invoice-export-app/README.md

 ## Additional Information
 - **Source Code**: [https://github.com/roybarak80/invoice-export-app](https://github.com/roybarak80/invoice-export-app)
-- **Note**: If the app doesn’t load in a regular browser, clear the cache or use incognito mode.
+- **Note**: If the app doesn't load in a regular browser, clear the cache or use incognito mode.
 - **Troubleshooting**: If the `invoice-export-app-backend-1` container is not running, restart it with:
   ```bash
   docker-compose restart invoice-export-app-backend-1